Supporters Like You

 Todd Newton, BA ’88, was inspired by his mother, a college professor who helped him as much as she could but could not cover the expense of his college education.
 Newton’s understanding of the pressure that student loans can bring led him to establish a scholarship for political science students through a planned gift.

 Chancellor Mauli Agrawal and his wife, Sue, endowed the Dr. Raj Bala Agrawal Care Center with a donation in memory of his mother, in response to a report that found nearly a third of UMKC undergraduate students experienced food insecurity.
 The expanded services provide more and fresher choices for students in need.
-In addition, the Roo Pantry will move from Troost Avenue to the Care Center on the first floor of the Student Union, to better serve students, and enable faculty and staff to more easily guide them there.
+In addition, the Roo Pantry will move from Troost Avenue to the Care Center on the first floor of the Student Union to better serve students and enable faculty and staff to more easily guide them there.

-“We feel deeply that our students should not suffer due to lack of food and other basic needs,” Chancellor Agrawal said.
+“We feel deeply that our students should not suffer due to a lack of food and other basic needs,” Chancellor Agrawal said.
 “Our goal at UMKC is to help students stay enrolled and – ultimately — graduate.”

 Join our legacy society